rclone/rclone/docs/content/commands/rclone_mount.md

 First set up your remote using `rclone config`.
 Check it works with `rclone ls` etc.

-Start the mount like this (note the & on the end to put rclone in the background).
+Start the mount like this

-    rclone mount remote:path/to/files /path/to/local/mount &
+    rclone mount remote:path/to/files /path/to/local/mount

+When the program ends, either via Ctrl+C or receiving a SIGINT or SIGTERM signal, the mount is automatically stopped.

+The umount operation can fail, for example when the mountpoint is busy.
-Stop the mount with
+When that happens, it is the user's responsibility to stop the mount manually with

+    # Linux
     fusermount -u /path/to/local/mount

-Or if that fails try

-    fusermount -z -u /path/to/local/mount

-Or with OS X
+    # OS X
     umount /path/to/local/mount

 ### Limitations ###